The following article is sponsored by Tourist Office of Spain

-When most people think of Spain, sun-kissed regions like the Costa del Sol - and bustling cities like Barcelona and Madrid - immediately spring to mind.
-Sure, there’s plenty of fun in the sun and cultural enrichment to be had in Spain, but what about eco-friendly travel?
-These days, green travel is an important issue for a large number of people.
-By its very nature, a lot of travel involves heavy carbon outputs.
-In response, many travelers are looking for ways to experience various parts of the world without leaving ecological havoc in their wakes.
-Happily, Spain abounds in eco-friendly travel options; read on to learn more!
+When most people think of Spain, sun-kissed regions like the Costa del Sol - and bustling cities like Barcelona and Madrid - spring to mind.
+Sure, there’s plenty of fun in the sun and cultural enrichment to be had, but what about eco-friendly travel?
+These days, being green is an important issue.
+By its nature, travel involves heavy carbon outputs.
+In response, many travelers are looking to experience the world while minimizing their impact on the environment.
+Happily, Spain abounds in eco-friendly travel options, simply read on to learn more.

-Although it may be tempting to rent a car when visiting Spain, the truth is that public transportation is extremely streamlined and easy to use.
-Spain’s train system, Renfre, crisscrosses the country.
-Long-distance trains are exceptionally punctual; short-distance jaunts, especially in and around Barcelona, can be a bit less predictable.
-Either way, train riding is a very eco-friendly way to get around.
-Similarly, buses in Spain are clean, environmentally friendly and convenient.
-When planning a visit to Spain, then, make sure to prioritize public transportation over environmentally unfriendly rental cars.
+Although it may be tempting to rent a car while visiting Spain, the truth is that public transportation is extremely streamlined and easy to use.
+Spain’s train system, Renfe, crisscrosses the country and long-distance trains are exceptionally punctual and an eco-friendly way to get around.
+Similarly, buses in Spain are clean, environmentally conscious and convenient.
+When planning a visit, make sure to prioritize public transportation.

-Olive groves proliferate in Spain, especially in Andalucia.
-Indeed, you’ll find more than 60 million groves in the region near Jaen.
-Needless to say, the scenery here is positively breathtaking - and there is one especially unique way to explore it without clogging the air with exhaust fumes.
-The Via Verde del Aceite - the Olive Oil Green Route - is the way to experience this part of Spain.
-It is a series of walking and cycle trails that have been created out of unused railways.
-Approximately forty miles of these paths are available been Jaen and Alcaudete, allowing you to immerse yourself in the grandeur of the region in an eco-friendly way.
+Olive groves proliferate in Spain, especially near Andalucia.
+Indeed, you’ll find more than 60 million groves in the region around Jaen.
+Needless to say, the scenery here is positively breathtaking - and there is one especially unique way to explore it.
+The Via Verde del Aceite - the Olive Oil Green Route - is a series of walking and cycle trails that have been created out of unused railways.
+Approximately forty miles of paths connect Jaen and Alcaudete, allowing you to immerse yourself in the grandeur of the region in a green way.

 Cycle the Alpujarras

 Approximately two hours outside of Granada, you can book a stay at a remote farmhouse near the village of Berchules.
-From there, cycling excursions into the Sierra Nevada above Granada are easy to enjoy.
-Whether you are a beginner or an experienced cyclist, you are sure to appreciate the majesty and pristine qualities of this part of Spain.
-Best of all, you can picnic by burbling brooks, explore winding trails and see breathtaking peaks - all without choking the atmosphere with exhaust fumes.
+From here, cycling excursions into the nearby Sierra Nevadas are easily accessible.
+Enjoyable for both novice and expert bikers, you can picnic by burbling brooks, explore winding trails and see breathtaking peaks - all without emitting a single exhaust fume.

-Northern Spain is nicknamed Espana Verde - or Green Spain - and it’s easy to see why.
-The area is resplendent in mile after mile of green, rolling hills and awe-inspiring peaks.
-Due to the pristine nature of this region, eco-tourism is heavily promoted and readily available.
-In fact, you can take a ferry over from Plymouth to avoid using an environmentally unfriendly plane.
-Rural parts of the region, including Galicia and Asturias, are optimal choices for jumping-off points.
-Wherever you go in Spain, though, you are sure to find plenty of green, Earth-friendly options.
-Once you’ve experienced the natural beauty of this country, you'll see why leaving it unspoiled is so important.
+Northern Spain is nicknamed España Verde - or Green Spain - and it’s easy to see why.
+The area is resplendent in mile after mile of rolling hills and awe-inspiring peaks.
+Due to the pristine nature of this region, eco-tourism is heavily promoted.
+Rural sections like Galicia and Asturias, are great for getting a real feel for the region.
+Once you connect with the land, you'll want to do everything in your power to ensure Spain remains breathtaking for generations to come.